-Born in Gaurdaspur (India) on 3rd November 1930.
-He has been Chairman, Pakistan Atomic Energy Commission 1991-2001.
+Prof. Ishfaq Ahmad was born in Gurdaspur (India) on 3rd November 1930.
+He was Chairman of the Pakistan Atomic Energy Commission, 1991-2001.
 Prof. Ahmad was awarded his MSc (Physics) from the University of the Punjab, Lahore, Pakistan, in 1951, and in 1958 was awarded a DSc (Physics), from the University of Montreal, Canada.
 He was a Senior Member, Pakistan Atomic Energy Commission (PAEC), 1988-1991, after serving for thirteen years as Member (Technical) of the same Commission.

-Dr. Ishfaq Ahmad has been an Advisor to the Prime Minister (2001-2007) with the status of Federal Minister.
-He joined Planning Commission with the status of Minister of State 2007-2009, Advisor on Development and Global Climate Change in the Planning Commission with the status of Minister of State 2009-2012.
-Chairman Board of Governors (BoG), National Centre for Physics (NCP) since its start and has this position for life as ordered by President of Pakistan.
-Dr. Ishfaq also started the only centre of Science of Climate Change in Pakistan given the name as Global Change Impact Studies Centre (GCISC) and also the Earthquake Studies Centre (ESC) for forecasting Earthquakes.
+Prof. Ishfaq Ahmad was the Advisor to the Prime Minister of Pakistan (2001-2007) with the status of Federal Minister.
+He joined the Planning Commission with the status of a Minister of State, 2007-2009; Advisor on Development and Global Climate Change in the Planning Commission with the status of a Minister of State, 2009-2012; Chairman Board of Governors (BoG), National Centre for Physics (NCP), since its start.
+Prof. Ishfaq also started the only centre of the Science of Climate Change in Pakistan and also the Earthquake Studies Centre (ESC) for forecasting earthquakes.

-Prior to that in (1963-1964), Dr Ahmad was also Post-Doctoral Fellow at both the University of Montreal, and the University of Ottawa, Canada.
+Prior to that, in (1963-1964), Prof. Ahmad was a Post-Doctoral Fellow at both the University of Montreal, and the University of Ottawa, Canada.
 Prof. Ishfaq was awarded an Honorary Doctorate by the Punjab University of Engineering and Technology, Lahore (2000).
 In the same year, he was elected a Fellow of the International Nuclear Energy Academy.
 He is the recipient of the three highest official awards in Pakistan namely Sitara-I-Imtiaz, the Hilal-I-Imtiaz and the Nishan-I-Imitiaz, the last of which was awarded to him in 1998.

-The main research interests of Prof. Ishfaq Ahmad are in Particle detectors, Nuclear and High Energy Physics as well as Nuclear Technology.
-He become a Fellow of the Pakistan academy of Sciences in 1983 and was elected a Fellow of the Islamic World Academy of Sciences (IAS) in 2000.
+The main research interest of Prof. Ishfaq Ahmad was in Particle Detectors, Nuclear and High Energy Physics, as well as Nuclear Technology.
+He became a Fellow of the Pakistan Academy of Sciences in 1983, and was elected a Fellow of the Islamic World Academy of Sciences (IAS) in 2000.